40 Customer Service Tools You've Never Heard Of (But Should Be Using)

 Ditto Insurance - An insurance support platform

-Support agents can easily access policy details, coverage explanations, and comparison tools during customer interactions.
-The platform combines technical accuracy with customer-friendly communication about complex insurance topics.
+Support staff can quickly access policy details, coverage explanations, and comparison tools during customer interactions.
+The platform combines technical accuracy with plain-English communication about normally confusing insurance topics.

 Ideal for: Insurance providers needing to streamline complex policies and option explanations to customers